 Whether you are an independent contractor or an employee makes a difference in your taxes.
 Typically for independent contractors, companies do not withhold payroll taxes.
 However, they do report income to the IRS, who will expect you to pay taxes on it.

 Independent contractors are less likely to be paid an hourly rate than employees, although employees are not always paid an hourly wage.
-Keep in mind that... employers should guarantee minimum wage.
-For instance, if an employee is paid at per-call rate and no calls come in, the employee should at least be paid minimum wage.
+Keep in mind that... employers should guarantee the minimum wage.
+For instance, if an employee is paid at a per-call rate and no calls come in, the employee should at least be paid minimum wage.
 Independent contractors are not subject minimum wage or overtime laws.

 08 of 11

 This sounds like a simple question, but it is not.
 Compensation for work-at-home agents is often quite complicated.
 Even if the company pays per hour, there could be different hourly rates for each of the company's various clients.
 And if you are paid on a per call or per minute basis, find out if there is a minimum you can expect if no or few calls come in.